ozcodes/rhel5-python26/README.md

 Additional info
 ---------------
-The script install the epel file in order to use yum for the python 2.6 installation and then add python 2.6 as an alias to the python command so that when python is used it uses the python 2.6 and not the 2.4 that comes with fresh install of rhel.
+The script install the epel file in order to use yum for the python 2.6 installation and then add python 2.6 as an alias to the python command so that when python is used it uses the python 2.6 and not the 2.4 that comes with rhel.

 Python 2.6 as permenent default python
 --------------------------------------